 The apostle Paul taught the early churches that God’s covenants with Israel do not belong to the church and will yet be fulfilled.
 Consider the following clear teaching from Romans 11 which answers the question, “Hath God cast away his people?”

-Israel is likened to an olive tree.
+- Israel is likened to an olive tree.
 Branches have been broken off, but the tree remains (Ro.
 11:17-24).
-When Israel ceases to abide in unbelief, they will be saved or “graffed into their own live tree.”
+When Israel ceases to abide in unbelief, they will be saved or “graffed into their own olive tree.”

 As the apostasy grew during the early centuries after the apostles during the era of the “church fathers,” the clear apostolic teaching about Israel was rejected.